Lawn Feed That Actually Works

 I’ve based this on:

-- The percentage of 4 and 5 star Amazon reviews compared to competing products.
+- The percentage of 4 and 5 star online reviews compared to competing products.

 - The percentage and nature of the negative reviews (mostly transit damage, moss turning black or grass damage from overdosing).

-- The type and strength of weedkiller in the mix (AfterCut contains three weedkillers; 2,4-D, Mecoprop-P and Dicamba, while many competing products only have two in their mixes).
+- The type of weedkiller in the mix (AfterCut contains three weedkillers; 2,4-D, Mecoprop-P and Dicamba, while many competing products only have two in their mixes).

-- The quantity of moss killing iron in the mix.
+- The inclusion of moss-killing iron in the mix.

 - The packaging and the clarity of the instructions.

 There are alternative, comparable products such as Evergreen Complete, Greenforce Triple Action and Vitax All-In-One.
-However, I feel Aftercut is the best of the bunch based on my analysis, and I would choose their product if I wanted an all-in-one feed, especially of I had lots of different weeds in my lawn.
+However, I feel Aftercut is the best of this bunch based on my analysis.

 Why Should I Trust Your Recommendations?